 Align the tip of the microneedle onto the selected vessel.
 For vitelline vessels, selecting a fork area will give maximum area to penetrate the vessel.

 Push the needle towards the vessel.
 The vessel will first retract.
 Once the needle penetrates, start perfusion.
 The color of the flowing blood should change with perfusion.
 If color change is not seen, the needle may have penetrated out of the vessel.
-In that case, slowly retract the micronnedle while simultaneously pumping solution till color change in the vessel is seen.
+In that case, slowly retract the microneedle while simultaneously pumping solution till color change in the vessel is seen.
 Once the perfusion is complete, retract the microneedle out of the vessel.